Aneeta-Xavier/new_project_AIE6/README.md

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+Answer:
+- In multi-user environments, globals = shared across users → data collisions
+- user_session ensures each user has isolated state
+- Python globals are not thread-safe or async-safe in frameworks like Chainlit
 ### On Message

 First, we load our chain from the user session: